2csqd2/2csqd2.github.io/journal.md

 I woke up at 5:30 and went to work.
 I went to the grocery store in the middle of the day to get milk and bread.
 I went by Vocelli's after work to bring home dinner and lunch for Sat.

 ### 5/30/2020
 I woke up and trimmed the yard.
 I then supervised Tyler cutting the front lawn while Palmer played outside.
 I cleaned the weeds out of the side lawn while showing Harper how to plant a tomato plant.
 I let her pick the spot and she dug the hole.
 We went inside afterwards to break for lunch.
 I took out the mini-pools and filled them up so Palmer and Harper could play in the water.
+The kids ate leftovers for dinner.

+### 5/31/2020
+Palmer and I woke up at 7am.
+I made his breakfast while I made coffee.
+We then went downstairs to the office until I had to leave at 9am to go to the golf tournament.